Looking for a fun job that changes lives?

 Hours: Must be flexible as early morning, mid-day, evening, and weekend classes offered.
 Schedule will be determined by Assistant Director based on availability and experience.
 Class times range from 30 to 90 minutes in length.
 Class time includes set up, instruction, and teardown.

-Sport Officials set up equipment and referee intramural contests.
+Intramural Sport Officials set up equipment and referee intramural contests.
 They provide a safe, fun environment.
-Officials must know and implement Intramural Sports policies, procedures and playing rules in order to maintain an appropriate level of control, fairness and safety.
+Officials must know and implement Intramural Sports policies, procedures, and playing rules in order to maintain an appropriate level of control, fairness, and safety.
 They should maintain a positive attitude and should always be striving to improve.
 No experience required as all necessary training is provided.

 Hours: Flexible.
 Intramural games are typically played Monday through Friday, 5:00 pm – 11:30 pm, and Sundays 12:00 noon – 11:30 pm.
 Shifts are generally three hours.
 Officials are expected to work at least one shift per week.
 Schedule is created each week based on employee availability.

 Hours: The position covers a wide variety of days and hours.
-The individual must be willing to work early mornings (as early as 5:00 am), late nights (as late as 12 midnight), weekends, and football Saturdays (both home and away games).
+The individual must be willing to work early mornings, late nights, and weekends.
+Break hours also available.
+Flexible scheduling for the availability of the employee.

 Duties include representing Recreational Sports at campus events, brainstorming creative promotions, passing out flyers, handing out giveaways, taking photos, creating content for social media, interacting with sponsors, etc. Street Team Members will embody the Recreational Sports brand and understand the scope of the department’s work.

-Interviews will take place in November, selections made by December and training will follow in January 2020.
 A cover letter and resume is highly recommended to apply.
-Email materials to email@example.com upon completion of the online job application above by Friday, October 25, 2019.
+Email materials to firstname.lastname@example.org upon completion of the online job application.

-Membership Services Assistants monitor patrons entering and exiting the facilities including, but not limited to, verifying patron identification and membership upon entering the facilities, conducting Fusion transactions and helping with patron concerns.
-They will serve as information agents of Rec Sports, promoting Rec Sports programs, services and facilities.
-Additionally, they will assist patrons with registration of programs and services.
-Membership Services Assistants assist patrons and process of locker services, along with check in/out of informal recreation equipment.
+Membership Services Assistants monitor patrons entering and exiting the facilities including, but not limited to, verifying patron identification and membership upon entering the facilities, conducting Fusion transactions, cleaning fitness equipment, and program registration.
+The position serves as an information agent of Rec Sports, promoting Rec Sports programming, services, and facilities.
+Membership Services Assistants assist patrons with locker services, along with check in/out of informal recreation equipment.

-Membership Services Assistants oversee all Fitness, Cardio, and Multi-Purpose spaces throughout all Rec Sports facilities.
-They are expected to greet patrons and assist them in navigating the policies and operating equipment in these areas, ensure patron safety by supervising fitness areas and perform basic preventive maintenance and cleaning duties.
+Membership Services Assistants oversee all Fitness, Cardio, and Multi-Purpose spaces throughout Rec Sports facilities.
+Assistants are expected to greet patrons and assist them in navigating policies and operating equipment in these areas, ensuring patron safety by supervising fitness areas and performing basic preventive maintenance and regular cleaning and disinfectant duties.